Battle of Maungdaw: Alleged alliance

 Prior to the Arakan Army fully taking control of northern Rakhine by capturing Maungdaw township in December 2024, Rohingya armed groups had already begun repositioning themselves.
 They reached an understanding with the Myanmar Army and later organized a large “unity” rally in the refugee camps, where they urged Rohingya participants to join the armed effort to retake northern Rakhine.
 To strengthen their appeal, they enlisted religious leaders to endorse the campaign, framing it as a “jihad” against “non-believers,” a term they used in reference to the Rakhine Buddhist population.

 Aftermath

 The battle concluded on December 8, 2024, when the Arakan Army seized Border Guard Police Battalion No. 5 (BGP5), the Myanmar military junta’s final stronghold in Maungdaw Township, Rakhine State.
 By December 9, the AA declared full control over Maungdaw Township and the 271-kilometer Myanmar-Bangladesh border.

 Securing the Bangladesh border enhanced AA’s strategic position to granting access to trade routes and potential negotiations with neighboring countries.

+According the BBC, the battle was termed as a "ferocious battle" and "perhaps the bloodiest of the civil war" since the coup in 2021.